 What uniform will I be wearing the most?

 Home station is UOD.
-However, depending on your crew position (this differs from Pilots to FAs to CSOs, etc.) your UOD may be Air Force Blues (lightweight jacket and blues pants), or business suits.
+Depending on your crew position, your UOD may be Air Force Blues (lightweight jacket and blues pants) or business suits.

 Is it difficult to manage work/life balance at the 89th Airlift Wing?

 Yes, it can be at times.
-The 89th Airlift Wing will always recommend voicing concerns through leadership, the scheduling office, and of course, utilizing Air Force resources that may best help to serve you.
+The 89th Airlift Wing will always recommend voicing concerns through leadership, the scheduling office, and utilizing Air Force resources that may best help serve you.

 No.